 Decades later, in 1992, three Whitewater students who were renting a house on the lake stumbled upon a late night ritual being performed on the beach by four men dressed in strange black clothes.
 They were chanting and swaying.
 At first the students just thought the men were drunk.
 But then a thick fog rolled in from the lake, and a green light glowed through it.

 Another resident also witnessed the incident and called the police.
 They weren’t able to respond right away, but by the time they arrived in the morning, the group was gone.
 On the beach, however, they found small bones and rocks arranged in strange patterns in the sand.
-Cult activity was suspected, which had also been prevalent in an area just a few miles away, where the Beast of Bray Road was terrorizing residents of the Elkhorn community.
+Cult activity was suspected, which had also been prevalent in an area just a few miles away, where the Beast of Bray Road was terrorizing residents of the Elkhorn community around the same time.

 A sketch of the ritual from the Whitewater Police Department, 1992